tabareCapitan/tabarecapitan.github.io/docs/research/index.md

 ---

-These symbols are links to...
+Each paper may have links to...

 - 📄 PDF
 - 🔗 journal article